dd9jn/rfc4880bis/rfc4880bis.md

    If the hash function outputs "message too long," output "message too long" and stop.

-2. Using the list in Section {{version-three-sig}}, "Version 3 Signature Packet Format", produce an ASN.1 DER value for the hash function used.
+2. Using the list in {{version-three-sig}}, produce an ASN.1 DER value for the hash function used.
    Let T be the full hash prefix from the list, and let tLen be the length in octets of T.

 3. If emLen < tLen + 11, output "intended encoded message length too short" and stop.